AryanyAI/deepfake-audio-detection/README.md

 ## Dataset

-This project uses the ASVspoof5 dataset.
-Due to the size of the full dataset, the implementation is optimized to work with a subset:
+This project uses the ASVspoof 2019 Logical Access (LA) dataset.
+The implementation is optimized to work with a subset, specifically the development set (`LA_dev`).

-- Development set (`flac_D_ab.tar`) - One part of the development set (6.6 GB)
-- Protocol files (`ASVspoof5_protocols.tar.gz`) - Contains labels and evaluation protocols (20.7 MB)

-These files can be downloaded from [Zenodo](https://zenodo.org/records/14498691).
+- **Source Used:** ASVspoof 2019 Dataset on Kaggle: [https://www.kaggle.com/datasets/awsaf49/asvpoof-2019-dataset](https://www.kaggle.com/datasets/awsaf49/asvpoof-2019-dataset)
+- **Files Required for this Project:**
+    - `ASVspoof2019_LA_dev.zip` (or extracted equivalent containing `.flac` files)
+    - `ASVspoof2019_LA_cm_protocols.zip` (or extracted equivalent containing `.trl.txt` label files)

+These files should be downloaded from the Kaggle link above and placed/extracted into the `data/raw` directory according to the structure expected by `utils/prepare_dataset.py` and `utils/preprocess_data.py` (typically placing the protocol `.txt` files in `data/raw/protocols/` and the audio `.flac` files in a path like `data/raw/LA_dev/.../flac/`).

+*Note: Other sources like Zenodo also host versions of this dataset, but the Kaggle source was used for this specific implementation run.*

 ## System Requirements